curateteaching/digitalpedagogy/keywords/online.md

 Perhaps the greatest, and often unrealized, opportunity for meaningful online learning is through connections to people and networks within and outside of a class.
 Students work in online “walled gardens,” such as Learning Management Systems, and are not encouraged to venture beyond those digital walls to connect to people and networks.
 Gardner Campbell (Networked Learning as Experiential Learning) argued, “we must add digitally mediated networked learning to Kuh's [high impact practices] list, because the experience of building and participating within a digitally mediated network of discovery and collaboration is an increasingly necessary foundation for all other forms of experiential learning in a digital age.
 Moreover, the experience of building and participating within a digitally mediated network of discovery is itself a form of experiential learning…” Resources in this collection provide examples for intentional building and fostering of networks and communities as part of online learning.

 ###Presence/Embodiment
 The third area this collection investigates is presence and embodiment.
 Siân Bayne (105) says, “The distanced, unstable relationship between body and subject with which we engage when we communicate online involves us in modes of identity formation and pedagogical relations which are very different from those which, as learners and teachers, we experience in the face to face classroom.”
 The lack of physical embodiment and co-presence may be most detrimental to online learners, as those can contribute to feelings that online learning lacks authenticity or veracity (Land 531).
 Land noted, “The notion that the visibility of the learner or teacher serves as an anchor of truthfulness or veracity (‘you can look your interlocutor in the eye’) might lead one to conclude that authenticity is dependent upon physical embodiment.
 It would follow from this line of reasoning, that lack of embodiment renders the cyber space, which is unquestionably a simulated environment, a ‘false’ environment.”
-Addressing embodiment and presence, particularly with activities and assessments that encourages students’ authentic selves to be present, can help to alleviate these concerns.
+Addressing embodiment and presence, particularly with activities and assessments that encourage students’ authentic selves to be present, can help to alleviate these concerns.

 As expected, questions of embodiment and presence pervade the literature on online learning, highlighting concerns that online learning can create isolation and distance.
 The disembodied or absent online learner is characterized as a “lurker” and strategies for dealing with lurkers often devolve to compliance (number of logins, number of discussion posts, etc.).
 Research points to the importance of establishing social, cognitive, and teaching presence in online learning experiences, the integration of which is said to foster a Community of Inquiry (Garrison) among teachers and learners.
 Examples in this section explore or reimagine presence and provide a sense of eventness for online learning experiences.